 A smell of sulfur or rotten eggs is a sign of a gas leak.
 In this case, turn off the unit, leave immediately, and call the gas company and your HVAC professional.
 Although leaking gas has a noticeable smell, carbon monoxide does not.
 Incomplete combustion and inadequate ventilation can allow carbon monoxide to build up in your home.
 Install and maintain a carbon monoxide sensor to alert you if levels become dangerous.

 Seasonal maintenance reduces the incidence furnace breakdowns or costly repairs.
 During a maintenance checkup, each component of the system is examined and calibrated.
 Technicians clean filters, test for gas leaks, examine wiring and other components of the electrical system and ensure that the unit cycles and shuts down properly.

 Total Comfort provides new installations, heating repairs, preventive maintenance and indoor air quality services for all brands of HVAC equipment.
 We are a Trane Comfort Specialist, a prestigious designation that requires technical expertise and high customer satisfaction.
-We are available 24/7 for problems that cannot wait.
+We are available for emergencies that cannot wait.

 For more information about our heating repair services, call Total Comfort today.